 What sort of light is in the room?
 Natural or artificial?
-Bright sun?
+Bright sun or dark?

-Do you want this frame to match other frames in the room?
+Do you want this frame to coordinate with other framed pictures in the room?

-Will you want your framing to match a particular color scheme?
+Will you want to match a particular color scheme?

-Will you want your framing to match furnishings or a style of décor (Contemporary?
-Classic?)
+Will you want to match furnishings or a style of décor (Contemporary?
+Classic?
+Modern?)